Damigah/Web-App-DevOps-Project/README.md

 - aks_cluster_id: ID of the AKS cluster.
 - aks_kubeconfig: The kubernetes configuration file of the cluster.
 Uses kubectl to interact with and managing the AKS cluster.

-After configuring the settings, you initalise the directory using **terraform init**.
-The set up will be on the main branch in the **aks-cluster directory**.
+After configuring the settings, you initalise the directory using `terraform init`.
+The set up will be on the main branch in the `aks-cluster` directory.

 **Creating the Cluster**